plumier/plumier/docs/docusaurus/docs/Generic-Controller.md

 | DELETE | `/users/:pid/emails/:id`        | Delete user's email by ID                                           |
 | GET    | `/users/:pid/emails`            | Get list of user's emails with paging, filter, order and projection |

-'''info
-Its also possible to create a nested generic controller using generic controller factory, below code will result the same.
+Its possible to create a nested generic controller using generic controller factory, below code will result the same.

 ```typescript
 import { GenericController } from "@plumier/typeorm"